Generating Quantum Reservoir State Representations with Random Matrices: Experiments

-\paragraph{Measurement Statistics} The next component to study is the outcome of measurements on randomly generated states.
+\paragraph{Matrix Statistics} Figure~\ref{fig:diversity} (a) outlines the results of the first investigation.
+In these figures, each frame shows the results of the computation on a set of different dimensional observables constructed with a fixed density, stated in the title of the frame.
+For a low density, the random matrix is mostly populated with zeros.
+This figure shows that the larger matrices, perhaps unsurprisingly, produce a more diverse range of eigenvalues.
+This result suggests that the space of solutions for these larger matrices is larger and, therefore, more ideal for measurements.
+However, in real studies, the observable is applied to a state, and therefore, it is important to understand what effect this will have on the measurement's outcome. \paragraph{Measurement Statistics} The next component to study is the outcome of measurements on randomly generated states.
 This study is performed by fixing a set of measure sites in a Hilbert space built from nine individual spin states, producing a net dimension of 512.
 A set of random observables is then computed on these sites via the partial trace.
 This is repeated for new sites and observables of larger dimensions.
 Results of this study are displayed in Figure~\ref{fig:diversity} (b).
 In this case, we see that the smaller observables, computed on partial traces of the full systems, produce more diverse measurements than the larger ones.
-This could be due to the states' self-averaging, but it is important for how we construct the state descriptions in the following studies.
+This could be due to the states' self-averaging, but it is important for how we construct the state representations in the following studies.
 Specifically, these results suggest that we should use the computationally inexpensive option of many measurements of partial traces of the reservoir.